-Analysis of the Information Presented in the Pay Versus Performance Table

-As described above under "-Compensation Discussion and Analysis-Compensation Philosophy and Objectives", our executive compensation programs are designed to maintain a strong link between pay and performance and align the interests of our NEOs with those of our shareholders.
-While we utilize several performance measures to align executive compensation with performance, we generally seek to incentivize long-term performance, and therefore we do not specifically align our performance measures with compensation actually paid (as defined by SEC rules) for a particular year.
+Analysis of the Information Presented in the Pay Versus Performance Table of our NEOs with those of our shareholders.
+While we utilize several performance measures to align executive compensation with performance, we generally seek to incentivize long-term performance, and therefore we do not align our performance measures with compensation actually paid (as defined by SEC rules) for a particular year.
 In accordance with Item 402(v) of Regulation S-K, we are providing the following graphic descriptions of the relationships between the information presented in the Pay versus Performance table above.